-My grandmother had a straight-shot view of the paved one-lane driveway from her kitchen, where she made lunch for her daily wards (5-15 grandchildren, nieces, nephews, and other neighborly passerby’s).
+My grandmother could see the paved driveway from her kitchen as she made lunch for her daily wards (5-15 grandchildren, nieces, nephews, and other neighborly passerby’s).

-Eventually, we ventured out alone.
-And being boys, and a few tom-girls, we started testing our ability to go further.
+Eventually, my grandfather hung up his bike and we ventured out alone.
 Eventually, we rode to every nearby city, “JUST TO SAY WE DID”.
-But not only to brag to others of where we had riden, but to tell ourselves of how far we’d gone.
+But not only to brag to others of where we had ridden, but to tell ourselves of how far we’d gone.
 To test our ability of riding to places we had only visited in cars before.
-We once rode 30 miles to my other grandmother’s house, attempted to head home, ate too much at a burger king, threw up Whoppers on the blazing mid-July Georgia sidewalk, and then were forced to ride home with our bikes in the back of my grandmother’s mini-van.
+We once even rode 30 miles to my other grandmother’s house, attempted to head home, ate too much at a Burger King, threw up Whoppers on the blazing mid-July Georgia sidewalk, and then were forced to ride home with our bikes in the back of my grandmother’s mini-van.

 That feeling of taking things as far as possible never left me.
 It has been the propelling force behind a sizable percentage of my choices.
-In my late teens and early twenties, we street luged.
-We rode as far as possible, labeling our riders by how fast they had gone and by the craziest hill they had ever bombed.
+In my late-teens and early twenties, we street luged.
+This involves building an over-sized skateboard, with handles and foot pegs, and blazing down mountains.
+We rode our boards as far as possible, labeling our riders by how fast they had gone and by the craziest hill they had ever bombed.
 We scoured the state searching for large hills to race down.
 Whenever we built things, they always had to be bigger and better, forever striving for the upgrade to our street luge boards, potato cannons, and homemade Nerf guns.
 I think that part of me is what makes me a man (minus the Nerf gun stuff), or my obsession came from watching too many episodes of Home Improvement.
 “More power!”

-I once again face the unsatisfiable “why?”.
-For I know, if I see the finish line at the 35 mile race, training for the 50 miler will be on my mind, and the 100 miler after the 50, the perpetual adventure of asking “how far?”
+So I face the unsatisfiable question, “why?”.
+For I know, if I see the finish line at the 38 mile race, training for a 50 miler will be on my mind, and a 100 miler after the 50, the perpetual adventure of asking “how far?”